ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-10-1.md

-Chapter 10: Conclusion: Mastering the Art of Empowering Teams: The Importance of Empowering Teams for Organizational Success
+The Importance of Empowering Teams for Organizational Success
 ============================================================================================================================

 In this final chapter, we will summarize the key points covered in this book and provide a conclusion to mastering the art of empowering teams.
 We will discuss the importance of empowering teams for organizational success.